Avalanche Press Homepage Avalanche Press Online Store

 The saccharine song that shares our Panzer Grenadier supplement's title isn't authentically Austrian, it's purely the work of Rogers and Hammerstein, but our game is as accurate as we can make it.
 There are 32 scenarios depicting combat ranging from the Greek campaign of 1941 through early 1945.
 All of the scenarios focus on German mountain troops, from both regular army and Waffen SS divisions.

 The heart of any Panzer Grenadier product is the scenario set.
 We've made it our practice to provide a lot of them, of many types and sizes, and Edelweiss should not disappoint.
-Here's a look at the first third of them:
+Here's a look at some of them:

 Shadow of Olympus